JGedd/profile-card-component/README.md

 ### What I learned

-I learned how to add multiple css background iamges to the body
+I learned how to add multiple css background images to the body

 ## Author